wso2/docs-choreo-dev/en/docs/quick-start-guides/build-your-first-cloud-native-application-with-choreo.md

 # Build Your First Cloud Native Application with Choreo

-Choreo is an Internal Developer Platform (IDevP) that streamlines the entire process of building, deploying, monitoring, and managing your cloud-native applications effortlessly.
+Choreo is an Internal Developer Platform (IDevP) that streamlines the entire process of building, deploying, monitoring, and managing your cloud-native applications easily.

 In this quick start guide, you will explore how to expose a service endpoint via Choreo and securely consume the service from a web application.
 You will use a simple reading list web application with a sign-in page and functionality to interact with a secure backend service.
 You will also use Choreo's managed authentication to easily set up authentication for your web application without having to dive into the details of security protocols.
 The application will allow users to sign in and view their reading lists, add books to a reading list, delete books from the reading list, and sign out of the application effortlessly.